auoie/tinystuffdev/content/notes/rocket-league.md

 groups $USER # to verify that the command worked
 ```

-Somtimes Rocket League would crash randomly.
+Sometimes Rocket League would crash randomly.
 Hopefully this solves that issue.

 ## Configuring the Controller